phanumat/Documentation/device-type-developers-guide/parse.rst

     The createEvent just creates a data structure (a Map) with information about the Event. *It does not actually fire an Event.*

-    Only by returning that created map from your ``parse`` method will an Event be fired by the SmartThings platform.
+    Only by returning that created map from your ``parse`` method will an Event be fired by the PEA HiVE platform.

 The parameters you can pass to ``createEvent`` are: